SynergyProgrammatics/FileProbe/README.md

 # 🏁 Command Flags:

       1. -u: input a single domain for extraction - command: python3 probe.py -u google.com
-      2. -f: input a file that contains a list of varying URLs for extract - ensure the file path is wrapped to avoid conflictions - command: python3 probe.py "domains.txt"
+      2. -f: input a file that contains a list of varying URLs for extract - ensure the file path is wrapped to avoid conflictions - command: python3 probe.py "usr/path/urls-extract/domains.txt"

 # ⚙️ Installation: